ibm-cloud-architecture/tabular-terraform/README.md

 1. Provided as-is for feedback while continuing testing and improving.
 2. Sheet format and columns are subject to change and no upgrade from previous sheets to changed sheets but changes will be documented.
-3. Rerunning after modifying a spreadsheet will regenerate and rely on the existing Terraform state to determine changes.
+3. Rerunning after modifying a spreadsheet will regenerate and rely on Terraform to handle the changes.
+4. Floating IPs are designated on the NIC - to move same floating IP to another NIC just move the FIP name to another NIC and rely on Terraform to handle the change.
-4. Related resources are grouped together in generated files.
+5. Related resources are grouped together in generated files.
-5. Asterisk in column header is used to denote a required field.
+6. Asterisk in column header is used to denote a required field.
-6. Some columns are set to not generate until testing is complete.
+7. Some columns are set to not generate until testing is complete.
-7. Not implemented:  LB, VPN, ACLs, secondary volumes, secondary NICs
+8. Not implemented:  LB, VPN, ACLs, secondary volumes, secondary NICs

 # Release Notes